ramonabroberg/showcase/README.md

 - The website is tested and works in multiple web browsers: Google Chrome, Microsoft Edge and Firefox.
 - It works on mobile devices such as Google Chrome on Android devices and Safari on iPhone.
-- The website is responsive and well-functioning on diferrent screen sizes, which is tested by using it on several devices but also Chrome DevTools to see how it adjusts through the different sizes.
 - The navigation bar stays at the top of the page and all the links works correctly.
 - The button "Find concerts!" links to the Concerts section.
 - The buttons on every concert links to the right site in a new tab.